moirahartigan/the-scarecrows-wedding-portfolio-3/README.md

 ## Acknowledgements
 * I would like to thank the Slack Community for their endless support.
 * I would like to thank Kasia Bogucka our class cohort facilitator for her constant assistance and encouragement.
+* I would like to thank my Husband for giving me the childfree time to work on this project and to my whole family for playing and testing the game.
 * Finally, I would like to thank my mentor Oluwafemi Medale for his guidence and feedback throughout this portfolio project.